American Basswood (removed July 2023)

 Common Thornless Honeylocust

-Arbor walk #28, Treekeeper ID #1610
+Arbor Walk #28, Treekeeper ID #1610

 This is a native plant, but if found in nature, its bark would likely be covered in long, sharp thorns.
 Arborists tend to plant this natural, thornless variant of the tree to allow people to see its beauty without obtaining injuries.